4lexir4/4lexir4/README.md

 ### Hi there 👋

-I'm a PhD-qualified applied mathematician with 13+ years of diverse, academic and industry, research and development experience.
+<p align="justify">I'm a PhD-qualified applied mathematician with 13+ years of diverse, academic and industry, research and development experience.
 I have experience and expertise in using data to provide insight, optimising algorithms and processes, and analysing, identifying and controlling dynamical processes.
-I'm also skilled in utilising modern software tools and development processes, with the focus on Python, Go and Rust eco-system.
+I'm also skilled in utilising modern software tools and development processes, with the focus on Python, Go and Rust eco-system.</p>

 <!--
 **4lexir4/4lexir4** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.